siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-whitesource/overview.md

 WhiteSource plug-in provides for the management of open source components security, licenses, and maintenance throughout a software development cycle.
 It identifies the open source components within a software development lifecycle with security or compliance issues.
 When issues are detected alerts and remediation assistance is provided.
-The WhiteSource plug-in integrates with WhiteSource to retrieves license risks and security vulnerabilities data from WhiteSource scan results to include in an UrbanCode Velocity metric.
+The WhiteSource plug-in integrates with WhiteSource to retrieves license risks and security vulnerabilities data from WhiteSource scan results to include in an DevOps Velocity metric.

 ## Compatability

-This plug-in requires UrbanCode Velocity version 2.4 and later.
+This plug-in requires DevOps Velocity version 2.4 and later.

 ## Versions

-UrbanCode Velocity plug-in images are located in DockerHub.
+DevOps Velocity plug-in images are located in DockerHub.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-whitesource/tags).